wushenrong/ncommander-quotes/README.md

 `"Backups are not the Ncommander way"`

-`"Why backup when you can reinstall"`
+`"Why backup when you can reinstall"`f

+`"I used to build cross-compilers professionally"`